1908 Oregon Agricultural Aggies football team

-The 1908 Oregon Agricultural Aggies football team was an American football team that represented Oregon Agricultural College (now known as Oregon State University) during the 1908 college football season.

-In their third and final season under head coach Fred Norcross, the Aggies compiled a 4–3–1 record and outscored their opponents by a combined total of 83 to 51.
+The 1908 Oregon Agricultural Aggies football team represented Oregon Agricultural College (OAC)—now known as Oregon State University—as a member of the Northwest Conference during the 1908 college football season.
+In their third and final season under head coach Fred Norcross, the Aggies compiled an overall record of 4–3–1 record with a mark of 1–2 in conference play, tying for third place in the Northwest Conference, and outscored their opponents by a combined total of 83 to 51.
 Against major opponents, the Aggies lost to Oregon (8–0) and Washington (32–0).